-For a description of exercise snack guidelines, click here.
+Find a description of exercise snack guidelines.

 Standards of Care

 On top of monitoring your nutrition and eating a balanced diet, individuals with diabetes must maintain a base level of standards of care for their body.
-To view a list of the standards of care, please click here.

 Utilizing an A1C blood test may help you better understand your risk for diabetes and any the likelihood of further developing other health complications from diabetes.
 An A1C blood test measures blood glucose control over the past 90 days.
 The closer your A1C is to that of people who do not have diabetes, the lesser the chance you have of damage to your heart, eyes, kidneys, and blood vessels.
 A1C should be tested every three to six months, depending on the level of blood glucose control.
 The American Diabetes Association (ADA) recommends that A1C be less than 7% for most adults.
 The American College of Endocrinology (ACE) recommends an A1C of 6.5% or less.

 Failure to sustain proper blood glucose levels may lead to long-term health complications.